-Principles of public oversight
+Article 32 Principles of public oversight

 - 1. Member States shall organise an effective system of public oversight for statutory auditors and audit firms based on the principles set out in paragraphs 2 to 7 and shall designate a competent authority responsible for such oversight. - 2.
 All statutory auditors and audit firms shall be subject to public oversight. - 3.
 The competent authority may allow non-practitioners who are knowledgeable in the areas relevant to statutory audit to be involved in the governance of the public oversight system, provided that they are selected in accordance with an independent and transparent nomination procedure. - The competent authority may consult practitioners for carrying out specific tasks and may also be assisted by experts when this is essential for the proper fulfillment of its tasks.
-In such instances, the experts shall not be involved in any decision-making. [...] - 4.
-The competent authority shall have the ultimate responsibility for the oversight of: - (a) the approval and registration of statutory auditors and audit firms; - (b) the adoption of standards on professional ethics, internal quality control of audit firms and auditing; and - (c) continuing education, quality assurance and investigative and disciplinary systems.
+In such instances, the experts shall not be involved in any decision-making. - 3a.
+The competent authority may delegate any of its tasks to other authorities or bodies, except for tasks related with [...]: - (i) investigations as referred in Article 30; - (ii) disciplinary system as referred in Chapter VII.